-- Reliability: Digital signage operates on a 24 hour/7-day basis.
+- Reliability: Digital signage operates on a 24-hour/7-day basis.
 Your CMS and media player software must be able to perform 24 hours a day, all year round with the minimum amount of fuss.
 You don’t want your audience to look at blank screens.

 - Meta tag support: Tagged content will only play on media players that were assigned matching tags while other players will ignore the content.

 - Enhanced content playback reporting: Run detailed playback reports that cover every aspect of the content status.
 Know where the content played, and how many times it played.
-See if the content played full-screen or in a zone.
+See if the content is played full-screen or in a zone.
 Filter results to focus on the specific information you require.